 Remember, prevention is much better than cure.
 Hygiene is one of the best defenses you have against all pests and diseases.

-The most important defence against Leaf curl is spraying with an organic fungicide, at the right time.
+The most important defence against Leaf curl is to spray with an organic fungicide, at the right time.

 This latter factor is absolutely key.
 It can be different for every variety!
-Find out how to do this safely and effectively in the short course Better Fruit with Wise Organic Spraying.
+It’s important to understand how to safely and effectively spray your trees at the right time.

 Curly leaves caused by insects

-If you notice curly leaves in your plum trees, by definition it must have a different cause.
+If you notice curly leaves in your plum trees, it must have a different cause.
 As we mentioned, peach Leaf Curl disease only affects peach and nectarine trees.

 The most likely culprit for curly leaves in plum trees is aphids.

-This photo (above) shows the curly leaves you would typically see as a result of an aphid infestation.
+This photo (above) shows the curly leaves you would typically see as a result of an aphid outbreak.

 Here’s another example (below), this time in a peach tree.
 It’s important to note that both black and green aphids can affect peach and nectarine trees.